Endometriosis Specialist in North Jersey

 1 in 10 women are affected by endometriosis, but the debilitating symptoms of endometriosis can be overcome with minimally invasive treatment

-Dr. Ali Ghomi is North Jersey’s leading endometriosis specialist, offering minimally invasive treatments for endometriosis and fibroids with quick recovery times.
-If you are experiencing symptoms of endometriosis, schedule your visit at our endometriosis and fibroid center of excellence.
+Dr. Ali Ghomi is North Jersey’s leading endometriosis specialist, offering minimally invasive treatments for endometriosis with quick recovery times.
+If you are experiencing symptoms of endometriosis, schedule your visit at our endometriosis center of excellence.
 Dr. Ghomi provides endometriosis treatment for patient’s throughout Bergen County, Paramus, and Hackensack, to schedule your consultation for treatment at our endometriosis center of excellence in Totowa, NJ, please call (862) 657-3150 or request an appointment through our secure online form.

 Why Choose Dr. Ali Ghomi?